The Powerpuff Girls (franchise): Toy lines

 From 1999 to 2002, Trendmasters made Powerpuff Girls dolls and action figures.
 From August 21 to October 1, 2000, Subway promoted the series with four toys in their kids' meals.
 A set of six kids' meal toys was available as part of an April 2001 Dairy Queen promotion, which also included a sweepstakes offering the Powerpuff Girls VHS Boogie Frights.
 Jack in the Box released six Powerpuff Girls toys in July 2002 as a tie-in for The Powerpuff Girls Movie.
 On February 10, 2003, Burger King began a four-week promotion featuring The Powerpuff Girls and Dragon Ball Z toys as well as special codes to redeem online for Cartoon Network's Cartoon Orbit.
 In the United Kingdom, the characters of Buttercup and Mojo Jojo were given away in Kellogg's cereal boxes as part of the Cartoon Network Wobble Heads in 2003.

 Before the 2016 series premiered, a promotional toy line was announced to be released in 2016 by Spin Master, with more toys released in 2017.
 The toys include the new 2-in-1 playsets and more.
 A McDonald's Happy Meal promotion for the series ran from June 14 to July 5, 2016, in the United States, including mini action figures, rings, and collectibles.
 On August 24, 2018, 2 Lego sets were released in the United States and United Kingdom.

+In 2026, The Powerpuff Girls had a collaboration with Sanrio and made a collection of merch with the popular characters of Hello Kitty, Cinnamoroll, and Kuromi as Blossom, Bubbles, and Buttercup respectively.
+The line included blind box figures, plushies, clothes, and more.